-A list of the readings is attached.
 All the papers are available as .pdf files on the course web site.
-Some papers contain color pictures or "difficult to photocopy" figures which are best viewed by looking at the .pdf file on your laptops.
-Others have supplemental data which should also be looked at on the web site from a link.
+Some have supplemental data which could also be looked at on the web site from a link.

-V. Course Evaluations and Grading
+V. Course Assessments and Grading

-- A. Quizzes: There will be 6 on-line quizzes beginning at end of Week 2 accessible in the 'Assignments' link in the course menu.
-I have already uploaded a practice quiz, so that everyone gets familiar with the format.
-Quizzes will be revealed on Saturday at 10 AM (after group Zoom office hours) and will be due at 10 AM on the following Monday (48 hours to complete).
-Each quiz will consist of 10 single-answer multiple choice, multiple answer or matching questions worth 1 point each (10 points per quiz; 60 points total).
-All quizzes can be taken "open book/notes" (though not in consultation with anyone else verbally or by messaging) and you will have ONE ATTEMPT and 40 min to complete.
+A. Quizzes (40 possible points): There will be 6 on-line quizzes beginning at end of Week 2 accessible in the 'Assignments' link in the course menu.
+I have already uploaded a practice quiz ("silly questions'), just so that everyone gets familiar with the format.
+Quizzes will be posted on Saturday at 10 AM (after group Zoom office hours) and will be due at 10 AM on the following Monday (48 hours to complete).
+Each quiz will consist of 10 single-answer multiple choice, multiple answer or matching questions worth 1 point each (10 points per quiz; your two lowest grades will be automatically dropped, thus 40 possible points for the term).
+All quizzes can be taken "open book/notes" (though not in consultation with anyone else verbally or by messaging) and you will have ONE ATTEMPT and 40 MIN to complete.
 Note, however, that the quiz will disappear at the due date/time from the web site, even if you are in the middle of taking it, so plan in advance.
 The answers will be revealed after the due time.
 Study in advance is strongly encouraged.
 Regardless of the number of questions answered correctly, it is required that ALL SIX quizzes will be completed to satisfy the course requirement.
-Any deviation from these policies must be discussed (e.g illness, internet access issues) with Professor Witters IN ADVANCE of the due date, i.e. not after its due date/time. - B. Examinations: There will be two exams (mid-term and "final").
-Each will count equally toward the class grade (60 points each).
+Again, your two lowest grades will be automatically dropped.
+Any deviation from these policies must be discussed (e.g. illness, internet access issues) with Professor Witters IN ADVANCE of the due date, i.e. not after its due date/time.

+B. Examinations: There will be two "in person" exams (mid-term and "final").
+Each will count equally toward the class grade (40 points each).
 The "final" exam is non-cumulative, emphasizing only the material in the second half of the course, though principles & experimental techniques we have covered in the first half of the course are 'fair game'.
 My policy is to only grant exemptions from scheduled exam time for a direct time conflict with other classes, for illness or for unavoidable absence from campus.

-The general format of the exams will consist of narrative-style questions (with some use of matching/fill-in-the-blank/true-false/multiple choice/answer format) that will be designed to assess the application (not just memorization) of course material in unique problem-solving situations & will include, in some instances, crafting experimental design.
+The general format of the exams will consist of narrative-style questions (with some use of matching/fillin-the-blank/true-false/multiple choice/answer format) that will be designed to assess the application (not just memorization) of course material in unique problem-solving situations & will include, in some instances, crafting experimental design.
 Data interpretation of graphs/figures is also an element.
+Sample questions from prior exams will be posted in the 'Course Aids & Help' section.
 Material for the exams will be drawn from class lectures/notes, Powerpoint slides accompanying each lecture/paper discussion AND the assigned manuscripts.
 Pre-exam review sessions will be offered prior to both the mid-term and final.

-D. Completion of Course Assignments
+D. Completion of Course Assignments.
 It is expected that students will complete ALL course assignments on the date and time that they are scheduled.
-My policy is to give deferral only for illness, mandated isolation/quarantine for COVID-related issues, unavoidable absence from campus or a direct conflict with a scheduled activity of another class (in the case of the exams).
+My policy is to give deferral only for illness, unavoidable absence from campus or a direct conflict with a scheduled activity of another class (in the case of the exams).
 Communication by the student with me about any deviation from this policy is expected of all students before the fact, not afterwards.